World Plants Logo

 ID Characteristic

-To help remember this plant, some identifiable characteristics are the bark is light grey.
-It is often rough and cracked.
+The bark is light grey, and is often rough and cracked.
 The young stems are pinkish in colour.
 The leaves of this tree are opposite and are hanging.
 They have a leathery texture and are shiny bright green on the upper surface.
-The leaf margins are strongly serrated, also when chewed it gives a medicinal effect.
+The leaf margins are strongly serrated, and when chewed it gives a medicinal effect.

 Pests

-Major khat diseases are powdery mildew, blight, and leaf spots.
-Some less common but still prominent diseases/pests include but are not limited to; stem borers, red spider mites resulting in huge losses for farmers.
+Major Khat diseases are powdery mildew, blight, and leaf spots.
+Some less common but still prominent diseases/pests include but are not limited to: stem borers and red spider mites, resulting in huge losses for farmers.

 Habitat

 This plant is typically found in dry, well drained areas.
-More specifically khat is found in woodlands and on rocky cliffs.
+More specifically Khat is found in woodlands and on rocky cliffs.
 It is scattered in KwaZulu-Natal and Eastern Cape, moving inland.
-It is usually associated with bushveld, rocky outcrops, being close to mist belts or running water and to high altitudes.
+It is usually associated with bushveld, rocky outcrops, being close to mist belts or running water at high altitudes.

 Bark/Stem Description

-The Bark on young branches is light grey, has powdery yellow pigments, is smoothish and may be pink.
-Over time the bark becomes darker, rough and cracked.
+The Bark on young branches is light grey, has powdery yellow pigments, is smooth and may appear pink.
+Over time, the bark becomes darker, rough and cracked.
 If the tree sheds, bark reveals powdery yellow pigment.
 Young twigs may have a pink colour that can spread into the petiole and midrib.
 If the bark is exposed to major sunlight on one side it can exhibit even pinker colours.

 Flower/Leaf Bud Description